 Or, the OEM may offer upgrades to your aging system.

-However, highly capable and experienced third-party maintenance providers have evolved that tailor their services to provide the identical functions of the OEM’s maintenance programs but at a lower cost.
+However, highly capable and experienced third-party maintenance (TPM) providers have evolved that tailor their services to provide the identical functions of the OEM’s maintenance programs but at a lower cost.

 What Does a Third-Party Maintenance Provider Do?